agile-learning-institute/mentorHub-mongodb/README.md

 ```
 This will start the mongodb, and a mongoSchemaManager container, mounting the configurations folder into the container for processing.
 The stdout of this container is tailed until the process completes.

 NOTE: This script will deploy the latest schema's into the /docs folder where they are published by GitHub Pages.
-You should **ALWAYS** use ``test local`` and ``test container`` to confirm successful execution before opening a pull request.
+You should **ALWAYS** use ``make local`` and ``make container`` to confirm successful execution before opening a pull request.

 ## Build and test the container
 ```bash
 make container
 ```
 This will build your container locally, then start both the mongodb database, and your container.
 Your containers stdout will be tailed until processing completes.
-You should see the same output you saw with ``./msm test local``.
+You should see the same output you saw with ``./make local``.

 ## Shut down services after testing
 ```bash